Decay spectroscopy of $^{50}$Sc and $^{50m}$Sc to $^{50}$Ti: Discussion

-An estimate of the branching ratio for the unobserved $2_3^+$~$\rightarrow$~$0_2^+$ 440\,keV $E2$ transition is reported here via consideration of the 2314\,keV transition (not observed in the present work) which is placed de-exciting the $0_{2}^{+}$ state \cite{Ruyl84}.
+An estimate of the branching ratio for the unobserved $2_2^+$\,(4310\,keV)~$\rightarrow$~$0_2^+$\,(3868\,keV) 440\,keV $E2$ transition is reported here via consideration of the 2314\,keV transition (also not observed in the current work) which is placed de-exciting the $0_2^+$ state \cite{Ruyl84}.
 We assume that the intensity of the 2314\,keV transition is directly analogous to the 440 since (i) no additional transitions are placed feeding the $0_{2}^{+}$ state, (ii) the $0_{2}^{+} \rightarrow 2_{1}^{+}$ decay has a branching ratio equal to unity and (iii) direct $\beta$ feeding to the $0_{2}^{+}$ state is unlikely.
 Analysis of the unobserved 2314\,keV transition focused on the spectrum shown in Figure \ref{fig_energy2} (a) gated on the 1130\,keV transition and centered on energies near 2314 and 2756\,keV.
 The background level observed near 2314\,keV yields an upper limit of $\approx$ 25 counts while around 450 counts are recorded in the same spectrum for the 2756\,keV peak.
 This corresponds to an intensity of $\leq$5$\%$ for the 2314\,keV transition relative to the 2756\,keV peak or equivalently for the 440\,keV transition, a $\leq$4$\%$ $\gamma$-ray branch from the 4310\,keV state.
+The likelihood of transitions with appreciable intensity populating the $0_2^+$ state from higher-lying levels seems low since the majority of these levels have been assigned spins with $J$ = 3 units of angular momentum and higher, with the exception of the 4310\,keV state.
+We also consider that a pure E0 transition from the $0_2^+$ state towards the ground state might compete with the 2314\,keV transition.
+However we estimate the magnitude of such a branch to be very small indeed, around 10$^{-6}$ of the intensity of the unobserved 2314\,keV E2 transition.
 The upper limit on the 440\,keV $\gamma$-ray branch from the 4310\,keV state could potentially be improved in future experiments via the use of bremsstrahlung- and Compton-suppressed clovers in GRIFFIN in addition to a higher time-integrated $^{50}$Ca beam intensity.

 The difference in the observed intensity between the feeding and depopulating transitions yields a $\beta$ branch for this state of 0.002$\%$.
 This corresponds to a log({\it ft}) value around 12 for the {\it 5$^+$~$\rightarrow$~2$^+$} $\beta$ transition from the $^{50}$Sc ground state: well below the expected hindrance of this unique second-forbidden {\it $\Delta$J=3} transition \cite{Singh1998}.
 It is likely therefore that the obtained $\beta$ branch incorporates the {\it 2$^+$~$\rightarrow$~2$^+$} $\beta$ transition from the 257\,keV $^{50}$Sc isomer (yielding a log({\it ft}) of around 7).
 For this reason an upper limit is adopted for the $\beta$ branch given in Table \ref{table:BetaBR_LogFT}.
 Note that this value includes the intensity limit established for the unobserved 440\,keV $\gamma$ ray.